Fabian Picardo

-Picardo attended the University of Oxford, where he studied legal theory.
+Picardo attended the University of Oxford, where he studied jurisprudence.

 Early life and education

 Picardo was born on 18 February 1972 in Gibraltar and grew up in the Upper Town area.
 He has said that the area where he grew up "always made me think about the huge potential that the bay of Gibraltar could have as long as we were able to work together with our Spanish neighbours."
 His father was a clerical worker for the Ministry of Defence on Gibraltar, and his mother was a personal assistant to Joshua Hassan, the founder of Hassans law firm and a Chief Minister of Gibraltar.
 Picardo has said that "My parents instilled in me the simple principle of equality, that nobody is better than anybody else and that we shouldn’t look down on absolutely anyone because all of us are created equal."
 Picardo's grandmother was Spanish, although he has said that the Picardo line came to Gibraltar during the Napoleonic Wars and that he's "particularly proud of that part of [his] bloodline."

 Picardo first entertained the idea of becoming a lawyer as the "result of a discussion with a teacher, who I was particularly keen to argue with, who told me that if I wanted to argue I should charge people for it and become a lawyer."
 When aged 14, he visited Hassans law firm to discuss the idea with the lawyers.
 From 1990 to 1993, Picardo studied jurisprudence at Oriel College, Oxford.
 His studies were supported by the grant system introduced by Joe Bossano's Gibraltar Socialist Labour Party government in 1988.
 Oriel College paid tribute to Picardo's election by flying the flag of Gibraltar, and Picardo has also spoken at Oriel Law Society since his election.
 Picardo then studied at the Inns of Court School of Gray's Inn and was called to the bar by Middle Temple in 1994.